-Key Stage 2 Leader: Miss Barratt (Vice Principal)
+Key Stage 2 Leader: Mrs Holt

 Belong, Believe, Achieve

 In addition to this, we also ask that you read little and often with your child; all children are provided with a reading book and reading record to track their efforts at home.
-Also, we send home termly topic challenges relating to the area of study that pupils are learning about that term.
-This may include an art project or a poetry task that can be completed at home with the help of parents; these tasks are optional and are rewarded with team points and tea party tokens in school.
+Also, we may send home termly topic challenges relating to the area of study that pupils are learning about that term.
+This may include an art project or a poetry task that can be completed at home with the help of parents; these tasks are rewarded with fish.
+Look out for online tasks.